Daily news, dev blogs, and stories from Game Developer straight to your inbox

-Social games giant Zynga has reported quarterly profits thanks to strong performance of FarmVille 2, but the company is shedding players, paying and otherwise.
+UPDATED Social games giant Zynga's quarterly profits were $4.1 million, thanks to strong performance of FarmVille 2, but the company is shedding players, paying and otherwise.

 April 24, 2013